Dr. Malavika V. Bagepalli

 Member from 2015 to 2021

 Garrett is a former Graduate Research Assistant in the Solar-FTL and Instructor in the Woodruff School of Mechanical Engineering.
-He received a BS in Mechanical Engineering from Iowa State University in 2015, and his MS and PhD in Mechanical Engineering from Georgia Tech in 2017 and 2021, respectively.
-Garrett’s graduate research focused on the study of volatile transport within regolith on airless bodies (i.e. Moon, Near-Earth Asteroids) and its application to in-situ resource utilization for water-harvesting and fuels production.
-He was a postdoctoral researcher at the University of Central Florida, and he is currently working at Blue Origin as a ISRU Mechanical Engineer
+He received his MS and PhD in Mechanical Engineering from Georgia Tech.
+Garrett’s graduate research focused on the study of volatile transport within regolith on airless bodies (i.e. Moon, Near-Earth Asteroids) and related applications to in-situ resource utilization for water-harvesting and fuels production.
+He is currently working at Blue Origin as a ISRU Mechanical Engineer

 PhD Dissertation: Experimentation and modeling of mass and heat transport for the design of lunar in-situ resource utilization technology